MAMI Wild-foraged Mushroom Certification In-person Workshops

 There is time allowed for a review of fresh and herbarium specimens, as well as interaction with mycologists to address questions participants may have.

-*Recertification Exams are only available to Certified Mushroom Expert Identifiers who’s Certifications expired in 2020 or will be expiring in 2021.
-Updated study materials will be available on the website and upon request; cost of Recertification is $75 (EXAM ONLY); for those participants wanting to attend the Workshop, the charge is $175.
+*Recertification Exams are only available to Certified Mushroom Expert Identifiers who’s Certifications expired in 2021 and 2022.
+Workshop attendance is required for certifications which have been expired longer than one year.
+Updated study materials are emailed upon receipt of registration.
+The cost of Recertification is $75 (EXAM ONLY); for those participants who must attend, or simply wish to attend, the Workshop, the charge is $175.

 The test is stringent and thorough to ensure wild-foraged mushrooms are correctly identified; the number one priority is to avoid poisonous mushrooms in the food supply.